Brown Thomas and Arnotts to cut 15% of jobs due to coronavirus crisis

 The news is a major blow for the Irish retail sector, which has struggled to bounce back after shuttering operations during the lockdown.
 While stores have reopened across the State in recent months, lower footfall, a switch to online shopping and a decline in consumer confidence have led to lower sales.

-It is also another blow for Selfridges Group itself, which last month announced plans to cut 450 jobs in Britain due to lower sales linked to the pandemic.
+It is also another blow for the Weston-family owned Selfridges Group, which last month announced plans to cut 450 jobs in Britain due to lower sales linked to the pandemic.

 While Brown Thomas Arnotts has benefited from increased online sales during the pandemic, these have not been enough to offset the decline in turnover from its physical stores.